Matercan/hoshimi-dots/README.md

 To pull back into the hyprland_dots folder, run ``./pull.sh``.
 This will collect all of the configurations from all of the programs within this repository and will replace all of those currently in the directory with them.

 ## Issues
-The script will try and use yay to install packages you don't have, if you don't have yay you may install it via
+- The script will try and use yay to install packages you don't have, if you don't have yay you may install it via
 ```
 git clone https://aur.archlinux.org/yay-bin.git
 cd yay-bin
 makepkg -si
 ```

+- cmake has decided not to compile my scripts anymore - you need to use g++
+- The gui version doesn't work
+Both of these problems were caused by the same bug that I am trying to fix

 ## Showcase